 3- Cleaning the field daily reduces the number of flies hanging around, use a poo pick and scoop as this will save your back and make your life a little easier!

-4- Stabling your horse in the day when the flies are about at there peak times and letting them back into there field in the evening and overnight when they are at there lowest.
+4- In the summer months stable your horse in the day when the midges are about at there peak times and letting them back into there field in the evening and overnight when they are at there lowest.

-5- You can help soothe your horse's skin by using sweet itch shampoos and creams, some shampoos already have fly repellent in them or you can use a fly repellent spray or gel separately!
+5- There are a few lotions and potions that you can use to help soothe your horse's skin such as sweet itch shampoos and creams, some shampoos already have fly repellent in them or you can use a fly repellent spray or gel separately!